findas-pty-ltd/BYFN-simple/README.md

 ./scripts/test-network.sh chaincodeQuery 0 1 90
 ```
 If the query response for enity 'A' returns a value of 90, then the transaction was successful and was stored on the ledger.

+### Next Steps

+Now that you have a network up and running you can have a look at the chaincode and see how it work.
+You can also look into the `test-network.sh` to see how it interacts with the chaincode.

+We are working on a second tutorial that will connect an REST API to the chaincode.
+We will add a link here once it is ready.